mikavilpas/dotfiles/readme.md

   [plugin-management.md](https://github.com/mikavilpas/yazi.nvim/blob/main/documentation/plugin-management.md).
-  The config is available [here](.config/nvim/lua/plugins/my-file-manager.lua), but the short version is that it uses lazy.nvim to download and update the depenencies, and then creates symlinks whenever they are installed/updated.
+  The config is available [here](.config/nvim/lua/plugins/my-file-manager.lua), but the short version is that it uses lazy.nvim to download and update the dependencies, and then creates symlinks whenever they are installed/updated.
 - plugins for other applications are also managed with the same approach to keep things simple.
 An example can be seen [here](.config/nvim/lua/plugins/dotfiles.lua).